 As mentioned, your profile will go through a brief round of edits with the help of a staff member before it’s approved for gameplay.
 Don’t take it personally, we all have to go through it to maintain a semblance of consistency in the canon world state.
 Editing will always be done by private message.
 Once approved, the profile is locked and you won’t be able to edit it further without making a special request.
 Approved profiles are moved to one of our character "galleries".
 Don’t get too confused by the term gallery, it’s not a place to post multiple photos—it’s simply a pun on the real life term "rogues gallery" as used by law enforcement.
 We like puns.
 We pun here.

-New players are allowed 3 Original Characters and 1 Canon Character, to start.
-They must wait a probation period of 3 months before they can apply for additional OCs.
-Established players, who may or may not be moderators, and who've proven themselves to be not only reliable but who also offer IC and OOC guidance to others, will be allowed an unlimited number of additional, Original Characters as well as up to 4 major and 4 minor Canon Characters (i.e. for a total of 8 canons in all).
+New players must wait a probation period of 3 months before they can apply for additional OCs in addition to their starting ones.
+Established players, who may or may not be moderators, and who've proven themselves to be not only reliable but who also offer IC and OOC guidance to others, will be allowed an unlimited number of additional, Original Characters.
 The application process for additional characters will be the same, every time.
 Each instance, you must fill out an application form, post it, and wait for approval before roleplaying as said additional character.